 Representative Example: On an assumed loan amount of £750 over 12 months.
-Rate of interest 292% (fixed).
-Representative 171% APR.
-Total repayment amount £1351.20 and total interest is £601.20.
-12 monthly payment of £112.60.** We do not know how many customers take out a loan or the APR, this calculation is based on the mean APR of the lenders we work with
+Rate of interest 191.2% (fixed).
+Total repayment amount £1726.68 and total interest is £976.68.
+12 monthly payments of £143.89.
+My Financial Broker is a broker, not a lender*.

 Your money remains locked until the end of the loan term that you have selected.
 So if the borrower’s loan lasts for 3 or 5 years, you will not be able to take out your money during this time.
 Instead you will need to wait for the loan to run its course, or you can sell the loan to another investor on the portal.

 The drawbacks are that you can only have one Innovative Finance ISA and can only invest up to £20,000 per year.
 However, you can also invest in other ISAs, stocks and shares, provided that it is within your £20,000 allowance.